-‘Hearts for Hope’ provides encouragement to Presbyterian Manor staff, residents
+‘Hearts for Hope’ provides encouragement to our staff and residents

 Chaplain Mary Bridges wanted to bless the team at Salina Presbyterian Manor, so she turned to the community for help.